 No one is going to tell you “hey, you’re ruining the conversation, could you stop?”
 So, it’s important to do some self-reflection here.

-This is going to help you have more positive conversations that leave you and your friends or colleagues feeling more energized and happy to talk with you.
+This is going to help you have more positive conversations with Conversation Killers and Simple Ways to Improve your English, which leaves you and your friends or colleagues feeling more energized and happy to talk with you.

 Thinking vs Listening

-People really want to be heard, so you can be a better conversation partner if you put more energy into understanding and listening and showing your interest.
+People really want to be heard, so you can be a better conversation partner if you put more energy into understanding and listening, and showing your interest.
+Conversation Killers and Simple Ways to Improve your English that boost your confidence in front of friends and family.
 People will fall in love with you and you’ll build closer relationships with people if you are genuinely showing your interest and actively listening.

 To learn more about active listening, be sure to take a look at this lesson next.